 Long story short, our buyer blanked Larry after telling him once and for all to work through us.
 We took over the negotiations and submitted a written offer – which of course was substantially lower than $1,200,000 and without 10% deposit.
 Despite push back from Larry – who wanted the signed contract etc – the offer was presented to the owner . . we ‘reminded’ Larry he was required to take the offer to the owner.

 What a surprise (I say wryly) . .
 Larry comes back to us the following day.
 Oh . . the owner would be prepared to sell to us for the price we offered.
 To ‘help us’ get it over the line, he will need a signed contract and 66W.
 Ugh.
-So . . we organised our solicitor to liaise with the owner’s solicitor and ended up with all our conditions accepted – this included an extended settlement timeframe, 5% deposit, early access, use of the sale images, and an extensive range of other conditions – basically the owner approved every request we made.
+So . . we organised our solicitor to liaise with the owner’s solicitor and ended up with all our conditions accepted – this included an extended settlement timeframe, 5% deposit, early access, use of the sales images, and an extensive range of other conditions – basically the owner approved every request we made.

 While the contract negotiations were in progress, we booked a building and pest inspection.
 This meant Larry would run another open before we could review the inspection report.
 Adding to the long list of all the shonky things Larry had said and done by this point, when we booked the building and pest he told us the inspector would be restricted to only 30 minutes to conduct the inspection, and that it would need to be done at the same time as the open.
 Oh my gxxd.
 What an absolute dirtbag.
 Of course, having an inspector go through the property while other potential buyers were viewing it would be worked in Larry’s favour.
 But restricting the time is absolutely unprofessional to say the least.